-In terms of the bacterial counts in Yogyakarta subjects, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, Streptococcus were significantly higher (P < 0.05) in young subjects compared to the elderly, while the counts of Lactobacillus gasseri subgroup, Lactobacillus casei subgroup, Lactobacillus reuteri subgroup were significantly lower (P < 0.05) in young subjects.
-Bacterial counts in Bali younger subjects reported a significantly high (P < 0.05) total bacteria, Clostridium coccoides leve, Clostridium leptum level, Bacteroides fragilis level, Prevotella compared to the elderly subjects, while the counts of Lactobacillus ruminis subgroup, Enterobacteriaceae were significantly lower (P < 0.05) in younger.
+In terms of the bacterial counts in Yogyakarta subjects, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, and Streptococcus were significantly higher (P < 0.05) in young subjects compared to the elderly, while the counts for Lactobacillus gasseri, Lactobacillus casei, and Lactobacillus reuteri subgroups were significantly lower (P < 0.05) in young subjects.
+Bacterial counts in Balinese younger subjects were significantly higher (P < 0.05) including total bacteria, Clostridium coccoides, Clostridium leptum, Bacteroides fragilis, and Prevotella compared to elderly subjects, while the counts for Lactobacillus ruminis subgroup and Enterobacteriaceae were significantly lower (P < 0.05) in younger subjects.

 Differences between Prevotella, Bifidobacterium, and Bacteroides and Enterobacteriaceae

-Population of Prevotella, Bifidobacterium and Bacteroides fragilis group for young and elderly subjects in Yogyakarta and Bali is shown in Figure 4.
-From the figure, we can see that Prevotella is the most abundant bacteria in every group, therefore every group has the Prevotella enterotype.
-It can also be noted that the population of Prevotella, Bifidobacterium and Bacteroides fragilis group are found to be fewer in elderly subjects.
-The bacteria which gives health benefits, namely Bifidobacterium turned out to be found fewer in elderly subjects, on the other hand Enterobacteriaceae which has disadvantageous effect on health was found more in elderly people.
+Populations of Prevotella, Bifidobacterium and Bacteroides fragilis group in young and elderly subjects in Yogyakarta and Bali are shown in Figure 4.
+From the figure, it can be seen that Prevotella was the most abundant bacteria in each group, and Prevotella enterotype was found in each group.
+It should also be noted that the populations of Prevotella, Bifidobacterium and Bacteroides fragilis group were fewer in elderly subjects.
+The bacteria which provide health benefits, namely Bifidobacterium were not widespread in elderly subjects.
+On the other hand, Enterobacteriaceae which has a disadvantageous effect on health was more common in the elderly.

-The population of Lactobacillus group
+The Lactobacillus group and others

-Lactobacillus subgroups which were dominant and had high prevalence (> 85%) were Lactobacillus plantarum, Lactobacillus gasseri, and Lactobacillus reuteri, while Lactobacillus ruminis even though had high population (6.4 ± 1.7-7.6 ± 0.9 cells/g), its prevalence in Bali subjects was only 70%-80% and as few as 35%-45% for subjects in Yogyakarta.
-For Lactobacillus casei subgroup, the number and the prevalence were low.
+The Lactobacillus subgroups which were dominant and had high prevalence (> 85%) were Lactobacillus plantarum, Lactobacillus gasseri, and Lactobacillus reuteri, while Lactobacillus ruminis although it showed a high population (6.4±1.7 – 7.6±0.9 log10 bacterial cells/g), its prevalence in Balinese subjects was only 70%-80% and as few as 35%-45% in Yogyakarta subjects.
+With regard to Lactobacillus casei subgroup, the number and prevalence were low.

-From Table 4, we can see that in the elderly, there is an increase in Enterobacteriaceae (qPCR) alongside Coliform and Escherichia coli (E. coli).
-The similar also occurs in yeast and mold, notably in mold.
-Initially, mold is not found in younger subjects but later found in elderly.
-This may refer that elderly isis more prone to mold infection.
-Also, it can be noted that coliform and E. coli which are a group of Enterobacteriaceae analyzed using culture methods, have lower population in younger compared to the elderly, this is in accordance to the YIF scan result in Table 2.
-Using the culture method, the amount of yeast in feces can be observed, respectively 4.17 log10 (in younger) and 4.28 log10 (in elderly), with prevalence respectively 53% and 43%.
-Mold is not found in the feces of younger subjects, although a prevalence of 8% is found in the elderly with the highest number accounts to 3.68 log10.
+From Table 2 and Table 3, it can be seen that in the elderly, there was an increase in Enterobacteriaceae (qPCR) together with Coliform and E. coli.
+Similar results were found for yeasts and molds, notably molds.
+Initially, molds were not found in younger subjects but were later found in the elderly.
+This may indicate that the elderly is more prone to mold infection.
+Also, it should be noted that Coliform and E. coli, which belong to Enterobacteriaceae were analyzed using culture methods, had a lower count in younger subjects compared to the elderly, and this was in accordance with the YIF-SCAN results.
+Using the culture method, the amount of yeast in feces was observed to be 4.17 log10 bacterial cells/g (younger subjects) and 4.28 log10 bacterial cells/g (elderly subjects), respectively, with a prevalence of 53% and 43%, respectively.
+Mold was not found in the feces of younger subjects, although a prevalence of 8% was found in the elderly with the highest number accounting for 3.68 log10 mold cells/g.

+A comparison of Lactobacillus analysis between qPCR and culture method was conducted and the results are presented in Table 4.
+It was shown that no significant difference between the results of the two methods was detected.

 DISCUSSION

-Several factors are reported to have important roles that affect the normal gut microbiota[3,7].
-Those factors are: Delivery type (vaginal or caesarean)[1]; infancy (breast milk or formula feeds ) and adulthood (vegetable based or meat based) diet[2]; and antibiotics or antibiotic like molecules derived from gut environment intake[3].
-From the existing factors, diet is the main factor affecting the change of gut microbiota following aging.
+Several factors are reported to have important roles that affect the normal gut microbiota[3,11].
+These factors are: delivery type (vaginal or cesarean)[1]; infancy (breast milk or formula feeds ) and adult (vegetable based or meat based) diet[2]; and antibiotics or antibiotic-like molecules derived from gut environment intake[3].
+Of these, diet is the main factor affecting the change in gut microbiota following aging.